About the Flood Threat Bulletin

 - Intensity of precipitation.

-- Probability of precipitation: a higher probability of heavy rainfall translates into a higher threat of flooding.
+- Probability of precipitation: A higher probability of heavy rainfall translates into a higher threat of flooding.

 - Antecedent moisture: When the ground is already saturated with moisture from previous rainfall, it is much easier for flooding conditions to be initiated.